maxyu1115/llmsh/README.md

 **Also note that `llmsh` does not record keystrokes.
 It only sends hermitd what the terminal DISPLAYS, rather than what users input.
 So you don't need to worry about `llmsh` logging your passwords**

 ## Limitations
+At the moment only LLM API calls to OpenAI and Anthropic are officially supported.
+Running LLM's locally are supported for developers, but currently don't have very clear steps on how to set up.
+(Essentially need things like a GPU, CUDA, vLLM, etc.) Hence local LLM usage is not "officially supported".

 Currently this project only supports Linux and bash, due to how `llmsh` relies on OS specific ways to interact with the PTY, as well as shell specific ways to parse the output from the shell.

 Because `llmsh` used the `nix` crate extensively, MacOS should be relatively easy to support.
 Windows on the other hand is a different beast, worst case we will need to rewrite llmsh just to support windows.